IELTS Listening Section: Presentation, Structure And Band Scores

-The IELTS Listening section takes about 30 minutes, and you are given an extra 10 minutes to transfer your answers from your question booklet to your answer sheet.
-There are four sections to the listening part:
+The IELTS Listening section takes about 30 minutes, and you are given an extra 10 minutes to transfer and to write your answers on the question paper to your answer sheet.
+There are four sections to the IELTS Academic Listening part:

 What happens at the start of the test?

 At the start of the listening section you will hear a recording of instructions and be given a sample question.
 This will happen before each section of the listening test.
 As mentioned, the last 10 minutes of the test are for transferring your answers onto the answer sheet.